-CAPS offers free, confidential mental health services to students.
+CAPS [BROKEN LINK] offers free, confidential mental health services to students.
 Services include short-term individual therapy, couples therapy, group counseling, mindfulness meditation, medication management and crisis intervention.
 CAPS also provides consultations and presentations to students, faculty, staff and community members.
 CAPS strives to offer services in an atmosphere that is welcoming and comfortable for all students.

 The Employee Assistance Program (EAP) provides confidential assessment and referral services to employees, family members and retirees.
 While not counseling, EAP staff can help with personal, family or work problems that may negatively affect job performance.

 If your friend is showing signs of emotional distress, encourage them to get connected with a professional who can help.
 If you walk them over to CAPS, you are helping them take the first step and you will know they have been seen by a counselor.

 If you or someone else is experiencing an emergency during non-business hours, call UPD (631-632-3333) or 911 for immediate assistance.
 Mental health emergencies are life-threatening situations that may include imminent danger of harming oneself or others, or behavior that suggests people cannot keep themselves safe.